-Definition 11.2.
-[Limiting Parallels]
+Definition 11.2 (Limiting Parallels).
+1. Two rays are coterminal if they eventually coincide.

-- 1. Two rays are coterminal if they eventually coincide. - 2.
-A plane has limiting parallels if there are rays a through A and b through B that are either coterminal or they lie on distinct lines not equal to AB and every ray in the interior of the angle BAb meets the ray Bb.
-[Har00, p 312] - Theorem 11.3.
-1. The theory of ordered fields is bi-interpretable with HP5 (neutral geometry + parallel postulate.
-(Hilbert coordinatization and analysis of the cartesian plane over an ordered field.)
+2. A plane has limiting parallels if there are rays a through A and b through B that are either coterminal or they lie on distinct lines not equal to AB and every ray in the interior of the angle BAb meets the ray Bb [Har00, p 312].